-Tuition comparisons below represent programs in the geographic region of the North River Collaborative that member districts typically use when out-of-district placements are needed for students of a particular disability.
+Tuition comparisons below represent programs in the geographic region of the North River Collaborative that member districts typically use when out-of-district placements are needed.
 The daily rate for private schools is multiplied by 180 days to establish an equivalent tuition across programs regardless of days of operation.
 Additionally, there are savings to districts in transportation to program locations that are closer to their city/town which are not reflected in the charts below.